Dior

+Christian Dior SE (/fr/), commonly known as Dior, is a French fashion house and multinational corporation of luxury goods.
+The original fashion house was founded by French designer Christian Dior in 1946 to make haute couture items.
+Clothing is now produced by Christian Dior Couture, which is a subsidiary of LVMH.

+Headquartered in Paris, France, the company is renowned for its haute couture, ready-to-wear fashion, leather goods, accessories, footwear, jewelry, watches, fragrances, makeup, and skincare products.
+Dior is widely regarded as one of the world's most influential luxury brands, particularly for introducing the "New Look" silhouette in 1947, which revolutionized postwar women's fashion.
+Today, Dior operates globally through an extensive network of boutiques and is a key subsidiary of the luxury conglomerate LVMH (Louis Vuitton Moët Hennessy).

 History

 Founding

 The House of Dior was established on 16 December 1946 at 30 Avenue Montaigne in Paris.
 However, the current Dior company celebrates 1947 as the opening year.
 Christian Dior was financially backed by Marcel Boussac, a wealthy businessman.
 Boussac had originally invited Dior to design for Philippe et Gaston, but Dior refused, wishing to make a fresh start under his own name rather than reviving an old brand.
 The new couture house became part of "a vertically integrated textile business" already operated by Boussac.
 Its capital was at FFr 6 million and workforce at 80 employees.
 Although the company was largely a vanity project for Boussac, it was a majority-owned affiliate of Boussac Saint-Frères S.A.
 Nevertheless, Dior was allowed a then-unusual great part in his namesake label (legal leadership, a non-controlling stake in the firm, and one-third of pretax profits) despite Boussac's reputation as a "control freak".
 Dior's creativity also negotiated him a good salary."